Skip links

 Objective

-To enhance understanding and awareness of environmental problems, especially the impacts of plastic waste on nature and ecosystems, as well as motivate behaviors that reduce, avoid, or stop the use of single-use plastics.
+To enhance understanding and awareness of environmental problems, especially the impacts of plastic waste on nature and ecosystems.

 Project Type